ConSpd/JavaFX-Gui-Population-App/Population_App/README.md

-// Path to .jar Files: MAEProject/src/KostasPackage.
-// The command that reads the file in excelReader.java (Line 18) will need modification.
+The command that reads the file in excelReader.java (Line 18) will need modification.

 ### Country.java: